finmoorhouse/hearthisidea.com/README.md

 # podcast

-This is the work-in-progress website for an as-yet unnamed podcast I am currently making.
+This is the work-in-progress website for a podcast called 'Hear This Idea', which you can view at https://www.hearthisidea.com.
 It's made with Gatsby.